fn-aman-20/advanced-discord-radio-bot/README.md

 * Supported streams: direct links
 * Why direct-only? streaming from other sources such as soundcloud or youtube is not so safe on Discord, the stream links generated may also take a pause causing the bot to reboot more often
 * You can play any direct stream, I use [ilovemusic.de](https://ilovemusic.de/streams/)

+Lastly, you're free to use, share, and modify this project, as long as you give proper credits to the developer!